WinVector/wrapr/README.md

 <ul>
 <li>
-Some obvious “dot-free”" right-hand sides are rejected.
+Some obvious “dot-free”” right-hand sides are rejected.
 Pipelines are meant to move values through a sequence of transforms, and not just for side-effects.
 Example: `5 %.>% 6` deliberately stops as `6` is a right-hand side that obviously does not use its incoming value.
 This